How To Megasquirt Your 2nd Gen RX-7: Basic Tuning

 This is an area of tuning that requires a little experience and intuition.
 It also relies on the rest of the map being pretty close so don't bother trying to get these settings right until the rest of the map is tuned.

 To tune the accelerator pump, start at idle and then stab the throttle slightly.
 From within the accel/decel window, observe the graph beside the bins to decide which ones need to be changed.
 If the engine hesitates for a second and sounds as though it is momentarily "stopped running", you will need to add fuel.
 If it falters and drops RPM, you will need to remove fuel.
 Minor changes can make big results, so work slowly.
 Gradually increase the amount of throttle you are using until you reach wide open.
-Essentially, you are sitting at idle and then flooring it while observing the result.
+Essentially, you are sitting at idle and then pressing the throttle to various degrees while observing the result.

 It will take some time to get this right.